-> As a Trainee Actuary you will work as part of a team with qualified actuaries in our London office, to deliver advice across a broad range of areas such as valuations, benefit design, investment strategy and government policy.
-In addition to advising the Government, trustees and employers, there may also be opportunities to work in UK and international social insurance, long-term care, health, risk and insurance.
+As a Trainee Actuary you will work as part of a team with qualified actuaries in our London office, to deliver advice across a broad range of areas such as valuations, benefit design, investment strategy and government policy.
+In addition to advising the government, trustees and employers, there may also be opportunities to work in UK and international social insurance, long-term care, health, risk and insurance.

 As your experience grows you can expect to have regular client contact.
-Client engagement and business development is also an important part of the work that we do, therefore, having a flair for people relationship skills are beneficial.
+Client engagement and business development is also an important part of the work that we do, therefore, having a flair for people relationship skills is beneficial.
 To help you qualify as quickly as possible we offer substantial study support with generous study leave, discussion classes, and paid for tutorials, courses, exam entry and exam counselling.
 We also provide an internal business training programme to help trainees identify new business opportunities and to assume new responsibilities, including:

-- A comprehensive induction and technical training programme.
+- a comprehensive induction and technical training programme

-- In-house seminars and professional briefings.
+- in-house seminars and professional briefings

-- Managerial and business training including project management, team working, presentations, IT skills and managing client relationships.
+- managerial and business training including project management, team working, presentations, IT skills and managing client relationships

-- A friendly and cooperative working environment, where actuaries and senior trainees are enthusiastic about teaching new trainees and passing on their experience.
+- a friendly and cooperative working environment, where actuaries and senior trainees are enthusiastic about teaching new trainees and passing on their experience